xyflow/react-flow-docs/docs/guides/accessibility.md

 - Nodes and edges are focusable by using the `Tab` key (`tabIndex={0}` + `role="button"`)
 - Nodes and edges are selectable by using `Enter` or `Space`, un-selectable by using `Escape`
-- Nodes are moveable with arrow keys
+- Nodes are moveable with arrow keys (press Shift for increasing velocity)
 - Nodes and Edges get a `aria-describedby` attribute to describe keyboard controls

+You can configure the keyboard controls with the props: `nodesFocusable`, `edgesFocusable` and `disableKeyboardA11y`. `nodesFocusable` and `edgesFocusable` (both true by default) need to be true if you want to be able to focus elements with Tab and then select or deselect them with Enter and Escape.
+If you are setting `disableKeyboardA11y={true}`, the nodes are not moveable with arrow keys anymore.

 :::info

-All features above can be disabled with the `disableKeyboardA11y` prop
+Nodes are only moveable with arrow keys when `nodesDraggable` and `nodesFocusable` are true (default behaviour).
 :::

 ### WAI-ARIA